-This season, two trends are dominating fall decor: velvet pumpkins and upcycled foam pumpkins from the dollar store.
+This season, two trends are dominating fall decor: velvet pumpkins and upcycled styrofoam pumpkins from the dollar store.
 Some crafters even combine the two for the ultimate velvet-covered foam pumpkin!
 I’ve put my First Day of Home spin on the dollar store pumpkin craze, too!
 Want in on this action?
 The tutorial below will show you exactly how to upcycle foam pumpkins with paint and decoupage.

 Now, let’s get started with these DIY projects!

 This post contains affiliate links, and I will be compensated if you make a purchase after clicking on my links.
 For more information, please see my disclosures.